-Our current government, particularly in the relationship between Democrats and Republicans, is certainly behaving in the manner of a couple heading for a divorce.
-They point fingers at each other instead of trying to find solutions to the problems they need to face.
-For a while they even stopped talking to each other.
+In our current government, Democrats and Republicans are behaving in the manner of a couple heading for a divorce.
+They too often point fingers at each other instead of trying to find solutions to the problems they need to face.
+Sometimes they even stop talking to each other.
 It's bad.

-Alas, many of the leaders of our politcial parties, and all too many of their followers as well, no longer even read the same newspapers or watch the same television stations.
-With different (and biased) data sources, their data bases and perspectives are likely to become only increasingly polarized over time.
+Alas, many of the leaders of our political parties, and all too many of their followers as well, no longer even read the same newspapers or watch the same television stations.
+With different, limited, and biased data sources, their data bases and perspectives become ever more polarized over time.

-Both sides seem locked in negative views of the other.
-Even with the government at least back to operating "normally," there is far too much blaming and criticizing of their adversaries instead of problem-solving with them.
+Both sides seem locked in disrespectfully negative views of the other.
+There is far too much blaming and criticizing of their adversaries instead of problem-solving with them.
 There is far too little listening with appreciative understanding to the other side's concerns.

 All of this parental bickering leads me feeling quite anxious.
 In my gut, I know that their fighting is preventing them from paying attention to my needs.

-In the case of our current governmental crisis, Democrats are saying, "Look how the Republicans are refusing to pass necessary budget legislation and may not increase in the debt ceiling thereby jeopardizing our economy."
+In the case of our current governmental crisis, however, both sides seem to be locked in blame.
+Democrats are saying, "Look how the Republicans are refusing to pass necessary budget legislation and may not increase in the debt ceiling thereby jeopardizing our economy."
 Republicans say, "Our economy is like a truck without breaks speeding out of control downhill.
 We must map a plan for cutting back on government spending and borrowing to save it from otherwise certain disaster."

 As with most arguing couples, both parties are expressing legitimate concerns.